 If you find out that for any reason your microSD card got mistakenly formatted, you can probably recover the videos if you act soon enough.

-- The first thing to do is to shut down the device and take out the microSD card to prevent new data from overwriting exiting files.
+- The first thing to do is to shut down the device and take out the microSD card to prevent new data from overwriting existing files.

 - You will need to use a computer and recovery software to recover the files.
 Google “file recovery software” and try recommended free software solutions first.

-- Whatever software program you use, it will proceed to read the microSD card bytes by bytes, which can take several minutes.
-Doing so, it will list up all the files it is able to detect.
+- Whatever software program you use will proceed to read the microSD card byte by byte, which can take several minutes.
+Doing so will list up all the files it is able to detect.

 In our test, we tried and had success with Recuva for Windows but other software might work as well.

 NOTE: We do not work directly with the third-party service provider(s) mentioned in this article.
 Please perform the procedures above at your own risk.